Copyright 2025 Thousand Brains Project

 calculated tan_len (in this example 12) describes the distance of pixels

-used to span up the two tangent vectors to calculate the point normals.
+used to span up the two tangent vectors to calculate the surface normals.

-These two vectors are then used to calculate the point normal by taking
+These two vectors are then used to calculate the surface normal by taking

 the cross product.
-If we set tan_len to a larger value the point normal
+If we set tan_len to a larger value the surface normal

 is more influenced by the global shape of the patch.